 The first step will be to get a Cervical screening to assess if there are any abnormalities.

 Smear tests are recommended for all women over 25.
 However, the chances of getting Cervical cancer reduces if you have never had sex.
-This is because HPV, a sexually transmitted infection, is one of the main causes for cervical cancer which is transmitted through skin to skin contact.
+This is because HPV, a sexually transmitted infection, is one of the main causes of cervical cancer which is transmitted through skin-to-skin contact.

 It is advised not to have the test yearly, as Cervical cancer takes a long time to develop and in most cases abnormalities can improve and clear out without treatment.
 Nonetheless, your doctor will notify you if you need to test more frequently.

 Period Tracking – what it is and why it is so important – Click here to find out

 Are pap smear tests accurate?

 Research has proven that Pap tests are very accurate, and regular screenings can reduce Cervical cancer rates and mortality by at least 80%.

 Don’t fear the smear!

 Cervical cancer rates are very less under the age of 25, but the rates tend to peak in the age range of 25-29 and then slowly drop with age.
 A survey done by Jo’s Cervical cancer trust revealed that 61% of the women in the age group of 25-35 were unaware that they were the most vulnerable. smear tests save about 5000 lives in the UK every year and help prevent Cervical cancer in 75% of the cases.
 About one in four eligible women tend to not take up the Pap test due to anxiety or lack of information, despite its high life-saving potential.